SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 “I’m fine!”
 Revile shouted, all evidence to the contrary.

 “I know what I saw,” John said as he followed his friend.
 “You went into a bloodlust.
 And it’s not the first time.
-Whether you like it or not, whether I like it or not, I’m in charge of this mission.
+Whether you like it or not, whether I like it or not, I’m in [[Charge|charge]] of this mission.
 Either you tell me what’s going on, or I have no choice.
 I have to conclude you’re a danger to the team and cut you loose.”

 Revile stopped and turned to look at the rest of the party, recovering from their wounds.
 The [[Memonek|memonek]]’s white porcelain chest heaved as he tried to calm himself.
 His ceramic skin looked as strong as plate, but John knew it was brittle, fragile.